-Running a breakeven point formula ahead of time and frequently throughout the operation of a business, can help prevent this outcome.
+Many new businesses fail as a direct result of financial difficulties.
+Running a break-even point formula ahead of time and frequently throughout the operation of a business can help prevent failure.

-A breakeven point is exactly what the name suggests; the number of units you need to sell to cover all costs associated with producing your product and running your business.
+The break-even point is the juncture in which a company’s revenue from production and sales equals its fixed and variable expenses.
+It represents the number of units you need to sell to cover all costs associated with producing your product and running your business.

-Before you reach this breakeven point, all money coming into your business is going towards covering your expenses.
-Only after you reach that breakeven point will your business be turning a profit.
+Before reaching break-even, money coming into the business is going toward covering expenses.
+Only after you reach that break-even point will your business turn a profit.

-Determining your business’ breakeven point using a formula isn’t difficult, but it does require several steps.
-To complete them, you’ll need to take a look at not only your current business operations but also the potential costs of products or service offerings that you are likely to undertake in the future.
+Determining your company’s break-even point using a formula isn’t difficult, but it does require several steps.
+To perform a break-even analysis, you’ll need to take a look at not only your current business operations but the potential costs of products or service offerings that you’re likely to undertake in the future.

-Fixed costs are any costs that keep your business open and operating on a day-to-day basis.
+Fixed costs are any expenses that keep your business open and operating on a day-to-day basis.
 You would continue to pay these costs even if you never produce or sell a single product.
-This also means that these costs do not include any product production, research or other fees associated with creating, marketing or selling a product.
+This also means that these costs don’t include any product production, research or other fees associated with creating, marketing or selling a product.

 - Rent or mortgage payments

-- Utilities for your building (this does not include utility costs associated with machinery or equipment used to produce products)
+- Utilities for your building (this doesn’t include utility costs associated with machinery or equipment used to produce products)

-- Salaries of employees who do not work in production
+- Salaries of employees who don’t work in production

 Step 2: Determine Your Variable Unit Costs

-Once you’ve determined your fixed costs, it’s time to determine your variables.
-These are costs that are directly associated with producing or obtaining products.
+Once you’ve determined your fixed costs, it’s time to determine variable costs that are directly associated with producing or obtaining products.

 To determine your variable costs, you’ll need to consider every element of the production process.
-This includes the cost of market research, design research and initial testing, as well as every cost that comes with actually producing your product, including the equipment you need, the employees who produce your products and the shipping cost of getting your materials.
+This includes the cost of market research, design research and initial testing.
+You’ll also need to include every cost that comes with actually producing your product, including the equipment you need, the employees who produce your products and the shipping cost of getting your materials.